kkm000/openfst/README.md

 and the compiler or Visual Studio version (and CMake version, if you use it).
 Do not hesitate to ask questions.
 We will try to help you.

-Since we do not (by the definition of port) extend the original OpenFST library, please contact its authors with questions and suggestions related to the original library.
+Since we do not (by the definition of port) extend the OpenFST library itself, please contact its authors with questions and suggestions related to the original library.
 If in doubt, contact both teams.

-Also let us know if you do a related development that you believe should be linked to from this file.
+Also let us know if you have a related development that you believe should be linked to from this file.

 ---

 _Copyright (c) 2008-current Google Inc._
 _Copyright (c) 2016-current SmartAction LLC (kkm)_
-_Copyright (c) 2016-current J. Trmal_
+_Copyright (c) 2016-current Johns Hopkins University (J. Trmal)_